 Loews Convention Center Hotel – Loews Kansas City Convention Center Hotel will showcase 800 guestrooms, a lobby bar, signature restaurant, three meal restaurant, indoor lap pool and 60,000 square feet of meeting and event space, which connects directly to the Kansas City Convention Center with a new connector bridge.
-Set to open in early 2020, the hotel is also in walking distance to key attractions and other destination landmarks like the Kansas City Power & Light District, Sprint Center, KC Streetcar and the Kauffman Center for the Performing Arts.
+Set to open in 2020, the hotel is also in walking distance to key attractions and other destination landmarks like the Kansas City Power & Light District, Sprint Center, KC Streetcar and the Kauffman Center for the Performing Arts.

 Kansas City Marriott Downtown – Currently the city’s largest convention hotel, the Marriott is in the process of completing a $40 million guest room renovation.
 All 983 rooms in both the Marriott and Muehlebach towers will be completely redesigned and are expected to be completed by 2018.
 Guests can expect each room to include highly functional, technologically advanced features, such as a computer-friendly work desk, several charging and USB outlet options, high speed internet and more.
 All rooms will feature soft seating, a minimalist wardrobe system, energy-efficient LED lighting and other amenities to complement the more than 93,000 square feet of historic and modern meeting space.